 It’s a genuinely useful tool for film and video work, but will be of less use to the 3D animator.

-After Effects’s stereoscopic workflow now streamlines the entire process to make it a bit less complex and a lot more functional.
+process to make it a bit less complex and a lot more functional.

 The stereoscopic process is still challenging, but is becoming more mainstream every year.